lidofinance/vaults-wrapper/src/scenarios.md

 - remaining minting capacity of the vault is zero or 1-2 wei due to stETH rounding errors
 - assets value corresponding to the stvETH locked on Escrow is 1-2-wei-equal to the all three users total stETH value

-## Case 3: when remainingMintingCapacityShares != totalMintingCapacityShares
+## Case 3.
+When remainingMintingCapacityShares != totalMintingCapacityShares
 - condition: Vault's remainingMintingCapacityShares(0) != totalMintingCapacityShares due to liabilities
 - do "case 1"

-## Case 4: withdrawal simplest happy path (not stETH minted, no boost)
+## Case 4.
+Withdrawal simplest happy path (not stETH minted, no boost)
 - user deposits
 - user requests withdrawal waits till it is available and withdraws getting the same amount of ETH it had

+## Case 5.
+Strategy (loop) deposits the last without stShares minting

+## Case 6.
+Strategy mints stShares for the eth it earned beyond the vault

+## Case 7.
+Strategy mints stShares for the vault rewards accumulated

+## Cast 8.
+Strategy fails to return enough stShares for the vault to withdraw

+## Cast 9.
+Withdraw eth without burning stShares due to rewards

 ## building bricks for test scenarios